chyzariff/introduction/README.md

 - I am a system.
 I (Riff) am almost always fronting, and only one other alter is interested in ponytown (Jason Todd).

 **LINKS AND STUFF:**
-*Note: Most of these are already on my GitHub.
-Just adding them here in case.*
+*Note: All of these are already on my GitHub.
+Just adding titles to them here.*
 - Riff Strawpage: https://chyzariff.straw.page
 - Jason Strawpage: https://chyzahood.straw.page
 - Collective Atabook: https://chyzariff.atabook.org